Related: 4 Quick and Easy Suhoor Recipes

 5. Decorate your home so it feels like Ramadan.
 When mosques are closed and the sense of Ramadan community we’ve been craving all year is gone, it’s so important to set up your home in a way that it’s inviting to prayer, worship, and friendly interactions with family.

 My family never decorates the house during Ramadan, but this year, I used Party City’s curb-side no contact delivery to snag some last minute Ramadan and Eid decor so we feel the joy of this holy month.
-We have moon and stars decor, lanterns hanging from the ceilings, a Ramadan Mubarak banner, balloons with mosque silhouettes, and string lights draped around the banisters.
+We have moon and stars decor, lanterns hanging from the ceilings, lanterns with battery operated candles, a Ramadan Mubarak banner, a charcuterie board in the shape of a crescent moon and star, balloons with mosque silhouettes, and string lights draped around the banisters.
 I converted the game room into a prayer area, laid out tasbeeh and prayer mats, rubbed ittar (scented oils) onto them to recreate masjid vibes, brought my oudh bukhoor (wooden incense chips) stand to burn in the room, added floor pillows, hung some lanterns up and brought speakers to have the Quran playing out loud.

 Try to pray in congregation with family.
 Have someone read as much they can from a physical Quran as they lead taraweeh.
 I like to dress in traditional clothes or a nice abaya to get myself in the taraweeh mood, and we have a Kashmiri chai break mid-taraweeh to simulate our masjid experience.